Yewmark is an AI-assisted personal journal. This is a note on how it’s put together, and the choices that shaped it.

 Mostly: not much.
 The hardening pass is done; the launch plan is written; the cron timers fire on time.
 The next decisions are about content, not code — the writing on this blog, the answers to “what’s the difference between you and Day One”, the slow business of finding the few hundred people who want a journal that won’t yell at them.

 If you’ve read this far and it sounds like something you’d use: there’s a blank page waiting at the top of the site.
-The Quiet plan is free.
+The Lite plan is free.
 We won’t ask for a card.
 Your words stay yours.